 Confor is putting climate change at the heart of its activity in 2019, while Friends of the Earth (FoE) is also placing a major emphasis on the issue.
-Its Head of Science, Policy and Research Mike Childs said his organisation wanted to double tree cover and Confor is discussing how it can work with FoE to deliver a step change in productive planting.
+Its head of science, policy and research Mike Childs said his organisation wanted to double tree cover and Confor is discussing how it can work with FoE to deliver a step change in productive planting.

-Stuart Goodall, Chief Executive of Confor, welcomed Mr Childs' positive comments and the growing recognition that forestry and wood are crucial to and create jobs meeting climate change objectives.
-"We have made good progress, but need to develop more partnerships to deliver more tree planting, build more with wood and have a real impact on climate change."
+Stuart Goodall, chief executive of Confor, welcomed Mr Childs' positive comments and the growing recognition that forestry and wood are crucial to meeting climate change objectives.
+"We have made good progress, but need to develop more partnerships to deliver more tree planting, build more with wood and have a real impact on climate change," he said.

-Adam James came all the way from Canada to Columbia.
+Adam James came all the way from Canada to describe the wood-first construction policy in British Columbia.
 Mr James, who worked on the project to create the tallest wooden building in the world (an

 We are all part of the Superwood campaign.
-It's a campaign to plant more trees, do more with timber and the greener economy we want to see
+It's a campaign to plant more trees, do more with timber and create jobs and the greener economy we want to see.

-Paul Brannen.
-MEP (Labour), North East England
+Paul Brannen, MEP (Labour), North East England